January 30, 2024

 To access the details of any item in slide format, type its title, as displayed above in red font (e.g. ... horse), into one of the two search bars at the the top of your blog-page.
 Underneath the slides for each entertaining delight that you discover, you will find a clickable link that lets you easily explore a more widespread collection of wonderments (verse, photos, wordplay, song-lyrics etc.) on the topic of your choice.

-current birdie-pic: the authors' favorite pond for viewing birdlife
+current birdie-pics: at the authors' favorite pond for viewing birdlife

 guests at poolside, Ibis Hotel